rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 Alpine Linux distribution on top of a Mac xhyve (pronounced "x-hive") Virtual Machine.

-The Alpine Linux distribution (distro) is so small that there is an edition of it for the Raspberry Pi.

 Alpine comes with Docker for Mac, but for additional information, see:

    <a target="_blank" href="https://alpinelinux.org/">